What is virtual machine?

 - Use

-or to define a default command if noENTRYPOINT
+CMDfor providing default arguments to theENTRYPOINTor to define a default command if noENTRYPOINTis provided.

 Docker Ignore